INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 Directions

-5. Stir the mixture well and make sure the date syrup is evenly distributed.
-Then take off the heat.
+6. Add the date syrup and stir the mixture well.
+Make sure the date syrup is evenly distributed, then take off heat.

-6. Once a little cooler, add cilantro and lemon juice as a garnish on top and some more curry leaves for flavor!
+7. Once a little cooler, add cilantro and lemon juice as a garnish on top.
+You can also add some more curry leaves for flavor!

 Fat-Free Curried Aloo Mattar – A Basic Curry (Wet Version)